-Starting January 27, we are offering this seminar as a 3-day synchronous*, livestream workshop held via the free video-conferencing software Zoom.
-Each day will consist of a 4-hour live lecture held via the free video-conferencing software Zoom.
+Starting August 9, we are offering this seminar as a 4-day synchronous*, livestream workshop held via the free video-conferencing software Zoom.
+Each day will consist of two lecture sessions which include hands-on exercises, separated by a 1-hour break.
 You are encouraged to join the lecture live, but will have the opportunity to view the recorded session later in the day if you are unable to attend at the scheduled time.

 *We understand that finding time to participate in livestream courses can be difficult.
 If you prefer, you may take all or part of the course asynchronously.
 The video recordings will be made available within 24 hours of each session and will be accessible for four weeks after the seminar, meaning that you will get all of the class content and discussions even if you cannot participate synchronously.
 Please note that this course contains several small group discussions that cannot be joined asynchronously.
 We will be able to record one of the sessions, but not all simultaneously.
 The instructor will provide all relevant materials so that asynchronous participants can review them on their own.

 Closed captioning is available for all live and recorded sessions.